 Bankruptcy is a way to clean your financial slate.
-Through the bankruptcy process, you can discharge credit card debt, medical debt, and even some back taxes.
-Bankruptcy will hold creditors at bay while you get your finances in order; it protects you from wage garnishment, repossession, bank levies, and foreclosure.
+Through the bankruptcy process, you may be able to discharge credit card debt, medical debt, and even some back taxes.
+Bankruptcy can hold creditors at bay while you get your finances in order; it can protect you from wage garnishment, repossession, bank levies, and foreclosure.
 What about bankruptcy and child support?

 Table of Contents

 Certain types of debt are excluded from the bankruptcy process for the sake of public policy.
-For example, student loans aren’t dischargeable so that students can’t graduate, file for bankruptcy to discharge their debts, and then start lucrative careers.
 Certain debts incurred while driving under the influence are excluded from bankruptcy so that drunk drivers can’t use the bankruptcy system to escape their punishment.

 Child support is one of the debts excluded from the bankruptcy process.
 Courts want to prevent people from using the bankruptcy system as a way out of supporting their children.
 However, that doesn’t mean that bankruptcy can’t help you with your child support obligations.